 So sure enough, despite knowing this was not what I wanted, I quickly found an office job doing legal work.
 From the initial interview I felt like was pretending to be someone I was not: detail oriented, highly analytic, and systematic, passionate about law.
 Turns out I am very good at pretending; I was quickly promoted.
 At times, I think I even fooled myself into thinking this was my calling because I was making decent money and receiving praise from others.
 Yet, every day I entered the office I felt an ache deep inside.
-While other’s looked at me and saw successes I was more unhappy than I had ever been.
+From some perspectives I may have appeared successful, I was more unhappy than I had ever been.

 As the days went on, the facade of being a happy office manager was fading.
 I was on a slippery slope into becoming a bad employee.
-I was constantly drifting, my head was in the clouds, and I was day dreaming the work hours away instead of being focused on the task at hand.
-Often, as I was drafting legal documents I would stop half way though because I would have an idea for a poem or a story that I just had to jot down.
+I was constantly drifting, my head was in the clouds, and I was daydreaming the work hours away instead of being focused on the task at hand.
+Often, as I was drafting legal documents I would stop halfway through because I would have an idea for a poem or a story that I just had to jot down.
 I felt guilty that my attention was divided.
 I cared about the law firm I worked for, they were doing great things for good people and wanted to offer them the best that I could but it was coming at the cost of losing who I truly was.

 At this point in my life I came to a harsh realization that I had a bad habit of making big life decisions based on what I thought would make others happy, or what they thought would make me happy.
 I truly thought that this approval was what I wanted.
 I thought “I want what others want of me.”
 I wanted to do what they wanted; my parents, my romantic partner, my friends, my professors, my colleges.
 It killed me when I felt any sort of disapproval from the one’s I cared about.
 While I am genuinely a people pleaser no one should lose themselves for the sake of another.
 To do so is a disservice to yourself and others because you deprive the world of your full potential.